 Every physician, hospital, and anyone remotely involved in healthcare believes the sector is on the verge of generational change.
-What are some of the promising connected devices and disruptive technologies on the market right now or very close to reality?
+So what are some of the promising connected devices and disruptive technologies on the market right now or very close to reality?

 - Scientists at MIT have developed a 3D imaging system to remove ovarian tumors during debulking surgery.
 Ovarian cancer is usually in the latter stages when detected.
 The new imaging system can detect tumors as small as .3mm.

 The company wants a massive slice of the annual $7 trillion spent on healthcare.
-Apple’s CEO is making health a vital part of the company’s core business going forward.
-With other tech giants invading Apple’ territory, everyone at Apple sees healthcare as a huge opportunity.
+So apple’s CEO is making health a vital part of the company’s core business in the future.
+With other tech giants invading Apple’s territory, everyone at Apple sees healthcare as a huge opportunity.

 - Research Kit: The Kit is Apple’s way of letting top-notch talent start developing apps and hardware for the healthcare space.
-The Research Kit performs several functions 1) makes recruiting talent easier 2) large-scale health studies become feasible 3) enable monitoring and diagnostics for their products.
+The Research Kit performs several functions 1) makes recruiting talent easier, 2) large-scale health studies become feasible 3) enables monitoring and diagnostics for their products.

 - iPhone as a Medical Device: the A12 Bionic chip is specifically designed to improve processing and power.
 Facial recognition helps in detecting forms of autism.
 Cameras can help in advanced diagnostics.
 Ambient light sensors detect blood flow.
-Third-party apps are leveraging the iPhone 1) Butterfly (ultrasound) 2) AliveCor(ECG) 3) CellScope (otoscope).
+Third-party apps are leveraging the iPhone 1

 10 Stats for Mobile Health Technology

-- According to an mHealth survey, 33% of people across the globe own an iPhone
+- According to a mHealth survey, 33% of people across the globe own an iPhone.

-- 52% of connected healthcare device and 50% have downloaded healthcare apps.
+- 52% of connected healthcare devices and 50% have downloaded healthcare apps.
 Wellness and medical are the two most popular app categories.
 85% download wellness while the remaining search for medical apps.